 LAX.
 When Brandon meets up with his parents at the airport, Mama Walsh informs him that the flight has been delayed.
-They happen to run into David, who has just dropped off Mel and Erin for a flight to Cleveland to visit her grandparents.
+They happen to run into David, who just dropped off Mel and Erin for a flight to Cleveland to visit her grandparents.
 David looks taller, but also blechier with his stupid earrings and grisly wet looking hairdo.
 He asks Brandon if they're at the airport waiting for Brenda, so Brandon tells him she's staying in London "for the year".
 Apparently, she did so well at the Royal Academy of Dramatic Art she was asked to stay on as a full time student.
-[In real life: Aaron Spelling fired her ass for arriving late to work all the time.]
+[Word on the street is that Aaron Spelling fired her ass for always arriving late to the set.]
 Brandon and David agree that the London thing is "very cool" for Brenda, and Brandon cheekily adds, "At this rate, we may never see her again."
 Heh.
+That's safe to say.
 Brandon then tells David that he and his folks are waiting for the arrival of "the girl who's going to be staying in Brenda's room this year".
 David looks confused and asks who that is - but before Brandon can explain, the [Brenda-free] opening credits roll.
 Da na na na...da na na na...cha cha...

 Baja California.
 Dylan is camped out on the beach, guzzling beer and looking like a disheveled homeless person.
 A little Mexican kid comes running over, exclaiming, "Senor McKay!" then babbles in Spanish about how someone wants to talk to him about something "muy importante".
-Dylan makes a concerted effort to look mopey and unfazed, and mumbles that he'll get there when he gets there...then translates this into Spanish so the kid can relay back to the message sender what he just mumbled.
+Dylan makes a concerted effort to look as mopey and unfazed as he can muster, and mumbles that he'll get there when he gets there...then translates this into Spanish so the kid can relay back to the message sender what he just mumbled.

 LAX.
 Brandon and Papa Walsh are eating lunch and watching sports on a TV monitor.
 Mama Walsh strolls over and informs them that Valerie's plane had to make an emergency landing in Denver, but that it should be arriving within the hour.
 Brandon says he hopes he recognizes Valerie, and remarks that the last time he saw her she was a fourteen year old chubbo with braces.
 Papa Walsh assures him that she's definitely over that awkward phase, and Mama Walsh gushes about how excited Valerie is about starting over - especially after all she's been through.
 Brandon suddenly remembers that, by scripted coincidence, Steve's plane (coming in from Hawaii) is due to land any minute.
 He gets up and hurries over to the baggage claim area to meet up with his boneheaded friend.